-Now let us return to the problems of interpreting quantum mechanics.
+Now, let us return to the problems of interpreting quantum mechanics.
 As mentioned earlier, an important statement is that an atomic system has no numerical properties of its own unless and until it is subject to experiment and observation.
 This has led to the idea that an external consciousness - of the experimenter and observer - is an essential part of the whole scheme of quantum mechanics.
 Many leading physicists have refused to accept such a situation; others have taken it as unavoidable.
-To illustrate the situation I would like to quote from several serious physicists who represent various shades of opinion on this subject, many of whom also express genuine uneasiness about this state of affairs.
+To illustrate the situation, I would like to quote from several serious physicists who represent the various shades of opinion on this state of affairs.
 At one extreme we have John Wheeler, a close associate of Bohr, who says: